pola-rs/polars-book/docs/getting-started/series-dataframes.md

 ##### Datetime

-Similar to strings, there is a seperate namespace for datetime related operations in the `DateLikeNameSpace`.
+Similar to strings, there is a separate namespace for datetime related operations in the `DateLikeNameSpace`.
 These only work on `Series`with DataTypes related to dates.

 {{code_block('getting-started/series-dataframes','dt',['day'])}}